lexh/touchid-demo/README.md

 - Not the most secure thing in the world, but at least stored locally

 #### Demo the "Secret Notes" app before adding the TouchID authentication
+- Mention using Reflector app because TouchID is not supported i n the simulator
 - Add a note
 - Add a another note!
 - Delete a note